vippsas/vipps-solutions/loyalty-in-pos/README.md

 After membership status has been determined and all wares have been scanned, send a payment request to the customer.

-You already have the mobile number from step 1, so just provide a button in your user interface to allow the cashier to send the payment request.
+You already have the phone number from step 1, so just provide a button in your user interface to allow the cashier to send the payment request.
 A notification will appear on the customer's Vipps app.

 Once they authorize the payment, the POS will be updated with the status.